Selecting an HVAC contractor is an important decision that you shouldn’t make without doing some research to be sure you’re making the correct choice.

 Do they have references or referrals?

 There are also official sources online such as the Better Business Bureau and ACCA (Air Conditioning Contractors of America).
 The BBB allows you to check out the consumer ratings of an HVAC contractor and you’ll view any customer complaints against a company.
 The ACCA is a nonprofit organization of more than 60,000 professionals and 4,000 businesses.
-Contractors found on ACCA are sure to be serious about their work and will be able to offer referrals for previous work.
+Contractors found on ACCA are sure to be serious about their work and will be able to provide referrals for previous work.

 Are they properly licensed and insured?